leonmeijer/Zipato.NET/README.md

 - Retrieve generic info about your Zipabox (firmware, IP addresses etc).
 - Retrieve endpoints
 - Retrieve devices
-- Retrieve attributes and attribute values
+- Retrieve attributes and attribute values.
+NOTE: The remote API returns names and attributeNames.
+The local API only returnes the attributeNames.
 - Control endpoints such as On/Off, Position (roller shutters) and others
 - Retrieve scenes and run scenes
 - Retrieve room list